rehierl/abstract-properties/12-x-doctree-traversal/12-7-an-iterative-pov/1-0-an-iterative-process.md

 assume that **iteratively embedding more child orders** will result in a linear order (i.e. a trace of nodes) after a finite amount of steps.

-Note that, one way to imagine such an iterative process would be to think of **a zipper** that, while being closed, has a linear prefix (a rooted path) which ends with the topmost parent that has a child order with two or more nodes.
-The iterative process would then extend that rooted path by one or more nodes with each step, until the resulting order is linear.

 <!-- ======================================================================= -->
 ## only two options